Assassination of Danilo Anderson: Investigation

 The investigation into who masterminded Anderson's murder became one of the most controversial topics in Venezuelan politics.
 According to the United States Department of State, Anderson's death was "believed to be linked to his alleged extortion attempts, but the BRV [Bolivarian Republic of Venezuela] claims his death was part of a larger plot to destabilize the government".
 There were reports that friends of Anderson may have operated an extortion racket aimed at opposition figures being investigated by Anderson in relation to the 2002 coup and that Anderson or lawyers close to him "were paid large bribes in a bid to ensure the acquittal of some civilians linked to the 2002 coup".
 Other reports claimed that Anderson was a member of an extortion ring himself and the members involved feared he was investigating them.
 Lifelong friend of Anderson and Caracas municipal council member, Carlos Herrera, stated "The Danilo I first knew was a revolutionary without a cent to his name" and stated that a few years before his death, Anderson did not even have a vehicle.
 Herrera explained that the Toyota Autana that Anderson was killed in was $70,000 and that he had recently purchased two personal water craft along with multiple apartments and farms.

 Following the assassination, the Venezuelan government quickly blamed Venezuelan exiles in the United States for the murder.
 On 26 November 2004, two brothers Otoniel and Rolando Guevara were found by the National Guard wandering down a road in Valencia naked and tied after they had been seen earlier accompanied by about 10 armed individuals who had bound and gagged the brothers.
 Some reported that DISIP officers were the ones who had the Guevara brothers bound earlier and let them go so that they would be found and arrested legally, though the Venezuelan government denied such allegations.
 The two were arrested and both charged with homicide.
 The brothers stated that they were captured, drugged and then tortured before they were arrested.
 The same day the Guevara brothers were arrested two other suspects in the case, lawyer Antonio Lopez Castillo and, another former police agent, Juan Carlos Sanchez, were shot dead by investigating officers in separate incidents; both were said to have opened fire on the police, though relatives and lawyers stated that the two were executed by the police.
-Police alleged finding a C4 explosive, a 9mm pistol, and a hand grenade were found among Sanchez’s belongings.